 And other western foods were penetrating the Iranian market as well.

 Since Iran can’t import goods, it simply makes its own.
-The people who do own a western product, keep the stickers prominently on the apparatus – I guess it gives status.
-Others think they are buying Philips, Panasonic or Bosch, but they are not.
+The people who do own a western product, keep the stickers prominently on the apparatus – I guess it gives them status.
+Others may be thinking they are buying Philips, Panasonic or Bosch, but they are not.